How Robert De Niro's Landlord Landed a Role in 'Goodfellas'

 Chuck Low, who played Morrie, wasn't a gangster, though.
 He was a landlord.
 Robert De Niro's landlord, as it happened, who was renting the actor the top three floors of a building he owned on Hudson Street in New York City's Tribeca neighborhood.
 (De Niro would subsequently buy the penthouse from him.)

-Low's role in Goodfellas thus came when he simply told De Niro, "I wanna be in the movies, I wanna be in the movies"—a line that will sound familiar to fans of the film.
-Though Low's acting career didn't begin with Goodfellas, most of his work has been with De Niro, as this "investigation" shows.
+Low's role in Goodfellas came about when he simply told De Niro, "I wanna be in the movies, I wanna be in the movies"—a line that will sound familiar to fans of the film.
+Though Low's acting career didn't begin with Goodfellas, most of his work was with De Niro, as this "investigation" shows.
 (He also appeared in an episode of Law & Order, and showed up in the first season of The Sopranos, too.)
-But it was his requests to his tenant that ultimately got him his IMDb page.
+But it was a request to his tenant that ultimately got Low, who passed away in 2017, his IMDb page.